-Backlinks – link that comes from someone else’s website to yours
+Backlinks – links that come from someone else’s website to yours

-Internal links – link that directs the readers to the target page on your own website
+Internal links – links that direct the readers to the target page on your own website

-External links – link that directs the readers from your website to a different website
+External links – links that direct the readers from your website to a different website

 As a rule of thumb, you can’t really influence the anchor text of your backlinks, but you can do so for your internal link building or also known as “inlinking”.